contensis/docs-management-http/blocks/rollback-a-block-version.md

 ## Remarks

-Only actively live versions of a block version can be rolled back.
+Only actively live versions of a block can be rolled back.

 ## Example